TIBCOSoftware/tci-flogo/docs/content/extensions/organizing-code/activity-json.md

 }
 ```
 ## Validation
-When creating the activity.json file, there are a few validation rules that you need take into account:
+When creating the `activity.json` file, there are a few validation rules that you need take into account:

 * **name**: The name cannot start with "tibco-" and should only contain alphanumeric chararcters and underscores
-* **title**: The title of your activity (which also shows up on your activity) should only contain alphanumeric chararcters and spaces
+* **title**: The title of your activity (which also shows up on your activity) should only contain alphanumeric characters and spaces
 * **version**: The version of your activity follows the semver notation (x.y.z), with numeric characters separated by dots
 * **type**: The type must always be **flogo:activity**
 * **ref**: The ref field must be in the form of `<category>/activity/<activityname>` and the category and activity name must be the exact same case as the category and name specified above